Holiday Valley's HKD System Overview

-There’s no better feeling than waking up to a foot of powder or even freshly groomed corduroy from a natural snowfall.
+There’s no better feeling than waking up to a foot of powder or even freshly groomed corduroy following a natural snowfall.
 However, sometimes we have to rely on our snowmaking to pick up where Mother Nature left off.
-Over the past 46 years, Holiday Valley has invested over $13 million in to their massive snowmaking operations, with improvements and additions made nearly every season to make sure your favorite trails are blanketed top to bottom in the finest quality snow and as early as possible.
+Over the past 46 years, Holiday Valley has invested over $13 million in to our massive snowmaking operations, with improvements and additions made nearly every season to make sure your favorite trails are blanketed top to bottom in the finest quality snow and as early as possible.
 For the 2017-18 ski season, the resort has invested over $750,000 in an additional 70 HKD auto units and 10 HKD Viper ground units, bringing the resort total to 337 automated guns.
-This denotes Holiday Valley as having the largest and most powerful HKD snowmaking system on the East Coast.
+Holiday Valley now boasts one of the largest and most powerful HKD automated snowmaking systems on the East Coast.
 An additional $100,000 is being invested in to pipeline upgrades and additions.
 The new guns will be stationed around the resort on trails including Cross Cut, upper Northwind, Chute, lower Cindy’s, lower Foxfire and lower Crystal.

 Holiday Valley operates an air/water snowmaking system, meaning that compressed air and water travel through a total of 40 miles of underground pipes to hydrants on 95% of the slopes.
 Under ideal conditions in full operations, the systems can make 2.8 acre feet of snow per hour (picture this as a football field being covered with 2.8 feet of snow in one hour)!